eitch/camt053-xsl/README.txt

 describing the print layout.
 The fop utility transforms the XSL-FO file into PDF or another output format (see the man page for details).

-Here is an example of how to generate a PDF:

-  $ xsltproc camt2pdf.xsl statement.xml | fop - statement.pdf

-and here is an example to convert camt 053 to CSV:
+Here is an example to convert camt 053 to CSV:

   $ xsltproc camt2csv.xsl statement.xml > statement.csv